 This is a page to list famous politicians or people who ran for office but didn't win, and notable political commentators.
-To keep the page to a manageable size, only the current US President, UK Prime Minister and German Chancellor are listed here, former holders of each office can be found at U.S. Presidents
+In short: those politicians who never became Prime Minister or President.

 - Jerry Brown (D-CA): Governor of California (34th then 39th) again after 36 years when he originally took office, spent some time in between running for different offices and re-inventing himself.

-- Henry Clay: Kentucky Congressman who made many important contributions to the nation during the 19th century.
+- Henry Clay (W-KY): Kentucky Congressman, Senator, and federal Secretary of State who made many important contributions to the nation during the 19th century.

-- Jefferson Davis: President of the Confederate States of America during The American Civil War.
+- Jefferson Davis (D-MS): President of the Confederate States of America during The American Civil War.

 - Benjamin Franklin: One of America's Founding Fathers, and perhaps the most famous one who was never President.
 Famously appears on the $100 bill.